CrazySexyCool: Celebration of CrazySexyCool

-Celebration of CrazySexyCool (stylized as CeleBraTion of CrazySexyCool) is a concert tour of American group TLC.
+Celebration of CrazySexyCool is a concert tour of American group TLC.
 This tour, serving as a celebration of the first album by a girl group to reach Diamond status, comes 27 years after the album release.
 Consisting of 18 dates across the United States, this tour celebrates what Chilli describes as "the album that really put [TLC] on the map", as the group perform selected songs from the 1994 album, as well as other hits.

-Setlist
+Set list

 This set list is from the September 14, 2021 concert in Sterling Heights.
 It is not intended to represent all concerts for the tour.